SAP/spartacus-docs/_pages/fsa/features/fsa-quote-comparison.md

 ## Configuration

-The content of the quote comparison page can be configured to suit the company's needs.
+The content of the Quote Comparison page can be configured to suit the company's needs.
 To accomplish that, you need to set a configuration file:

 ```ts